mikacousin/olc/index.md

 To configure OLA, use the web interface on [http://localhost:9090](http://localhost:9090) while olad is running.

 ### MIDI controllers
-Configure your controllers with MIDI notes for buttons and MIDI control changes for faders, knobs and controllers.
+Configure your controllers with:
+- MIDI Notes for buttons
+- MIDI Control Changes for knobs and controllers

-- You need to activate your controllers in settings.
+- MIDI Control Changes or MIDI Pitchwheel for faders

+Default MIDI mapping is Makie Control mode, controllers configured in this way are supported directly.

+Open olc MIDI settings, activate controller(s) in MIDI In and choose the rotatives mode used by controller.
+- Relative1: Infinite rotative.
+Values from 0 to 64 in one direction, from 127 to 65 in the other.
+- Relative2: Infinite rotative.
+Values from 65 to 127 in one direction, from 63 to 0 in the other.
+- Relative3 (Makie): Infinite rotative.
+Values from 0 to 64 in one direction, from 65 to 127 in the other.
+- Absolute: Non infinite rotative.
+Values from 0 to 127.
+Caution, doesn't work for virtual console wheel.

+Activate controller(s) in MIDI Out for MIDI feedback (motorized faders, LED, ...)

+Then:
 - Open Virtual Console, toggle MIDI button to be in learning mode.
 - In Learning mode, select an object (Go for example) and push a button on one of your controllers
 - You can learn as many object you want (buttons, faders)